Alexbanana19/malmochallenge/README.md

 ![Model structure](doc/chart-cut.png)
 >Figure 2: The Critic contains a Deep Q-Network[1], outputs Q-values for each goal given the current state.
 The Meta is the central controller of the hierarchical model, receives Q-values from the critic and specifies the goal.
 The Actor is an AStar agent, which moves greedily to the current goal.
 The particle filter module is used to encode the behavior of our collaborator.

 The temporal abstractions (high level strategies) are usually very difficult to define, even to be learned [[5]](#reference).
 Thus, we use the concept of sub goals [[6]](#reference), which are specific coordinates in this task.
 Therefore the Q-value function we use is Q(s, g) instead of Q(s, a).
 It avoids training the agent using primitive actions and speeds up the data collecting process.

 **Critic Module:**
 The Critic uses a fully connected neural network with 4 hidden layers, each layer has 1024 neurons with a rectifier nonlinearity.
 It takes modified state feature vector and the goal as input, i.e. Q(s, g).
 To stabilize the training process and break the correlation between the data, we also use experience replay and target network [[1]](#reference) in our model.

 Q-learning is known to have the overestimation problem, especially in the non-stationary and stochastic environment, which can be addressed by Double Q learning [[7]](#reference).
-In order to incorporate Double Q learning into DQN, we use the method from [[3]](#reference), where they proposed using the target network to estimate the current network’s Q value.
+In order to incorporate Double Q learning into DQN, we use the solution from [[3]](#reference), where they proposed using the target network to estimate the current network’s Q value.
 Now we have a new update rule:

 ![formula](doc/formula-cut.png)